dzorlu/humpback_whales/readme.md

 only few examples and produce a predictor that can be applied to new examples.
 Due to this analogy, training under the paradigm is referred to as meta-learning.

-There are three common approaches to meta-learning.

-1) metric-based
-2) model-based
-3) optimization-based

 A great detailed post about meta-learning can be found here [3](https://lilianweng.github.io/lil-log/2018/11/30/meta-learning.html).

 For the particular task at hand -whale classification-, we want to learn an embedding function that embeds examples